taheri24/graph-interview/README.md

 - Pagination and filtering support
 - UUID-based task identification
 - PostgreSQL with GORM ORM
-- Redis caching for improved performance
+- Configurable Redis caching for improved performance
 - Prometheus metrics and monitoring
 - Request tracing with unique IDs
 - Containerized with Docker Compose